dexe-network/DeXe-Protocol/docs/Developers/DAO/SmartContracts/Proposals/TokenSaleProposal.md

 Function ***`addToWhitelist()`*** is used to add users to the whitelist of tier.

 ❗ If no user added to whitelist, anyone can buy tokens.
-Otherwise only users from whitelist can buy tokens.
+Otherwise, only users from whitelist can buy tokens.

 ```solidity
 function addToWhitelist(WhitelistingRequest[] calldata requests) external onlyGov;